Pallu Padama Paathuka: Plot

-The film starts with Gopi, a dubbing artist, being kidnapped by a blind rich man's henchmen, and they beat him.
-The blind man ordered Gopi to take him to Kunju Thanni Forest.
-Gopi also accepts the offer because he needs the money.
-Gopi took the blind man to the forest, and Gopi saw a zombie.
-After a few years, a group of strangers try to commit suicide by jumping from a cliff in Kunju Thanni Forest.
-But they share their reason for committing suicide. and they meet Mahesh, who calls them to drink alcohol.
-The guys started drinking, and Mahesh shares his past, including how he got arrested by the police and escaped from jail.
-One of the guys, named Arumai Nayagam, accidentally entered a laboratory that was filled with zombies.
-When the group of guys became terrified, a girl appeared and rescued them from the zombies.
-Her name is Sathya, and Mahesh falls for her.
-She gave each of the guys a bun.
-They eat it and fall asleep, and when they wake up, all of them have been tied up with a rope.
-Sathya was interested in conducting zombie research; that's why she did that.
-While zombies are getting close to them, Mahesh starts to pray after hearing his prayer.
-Sathya decides to save them, and she does.
-While saving them, she got bitten by a zombie, so Mahesh and his friends took her to the home of Sathya.
-While going to the house, Parthasarathy sacrifices his life to save Mahesh and Sathya.
-She injected herself with the antidote, and she tells her past.
-Her father's name is Rohit Sharma; he is the one who made all the mess.
-He was in research to make humans live after death; the project was named "Project Cthulhu".
-Rohit made a virus that made zombies, and the zombies bit Rohit.
-Sathya saved her father from zombies, and Rohit turned Hitler's body into a zombie.
-When the flashback ended, the team went out of the house, where they met Gopi, the dubbing artist.
-Arumai Nayagam told Mahesh to propose to her when she was alone, so he went to propose to her.
-While Mahesh was proposing to Sathya, Hitler's zombie army captured her and brought her to Hitler's residence.
-Gopi told Mahesh that Hitler thinks that Sathya is Hitler's wife because she looks like Hitler's wife.
-Mahesh and friends planned to save her, and they saved her by tricking Hitler's zombie.
-In the end, Mahesh and Sathya were united.
+The film opens with Gopi, a dubbing artist, being abducted and beaten by the henchmen of a blind wealthy man.
+The man orders Gopi to take him to Kunju Thanni Forest, and Gopi agrees, as he needs the money.
+While in the forest, Gopi sees a zombie.

+Several years later, a group of strangers attempt suicide by jumping from a cliff in Kunju Thanni Forest.
+Before doing so, they each explain their reasons for wanting to die.
+They then meet Mahesh, who invites them to drink alcohol.
+As they drink, Mahesh recounts his past, including how he was arrested by the police and escaped from jail.

+One of the men, Arumai Nayagam, accidentally enters a laboratory filled with zombies.
+Terrified, the group is rescued by a girl named Sathya, with whom Mahesh immediately falls in love.
+Sathya gives each of them a bun, after which they fall asleep.
+When they wake up, they find that they have been tied up with a rope.
+Sathya reveals that she is interested in zombie research, which is why she trapped them.

+As zombies approach, Mahesh begins praying after hearing his prayer.
+Sathya decides to save them and succeeds, but she is bitten by a zombie in the process.
+Mahesh and his friends then take her to her home.
+During the journey, Parthasarathy sacrifices his life to save Mahesh and Sathya.

+At home, Sathya injects herself with an antidote and recounts her past.
+Her father, Rohit Sharma, was responsible for the events that unfolded.
+He had been conducting research into making humans live after death, under a project called “Project Cthulhu”.
+Rohit developed a virus that created zombies, and he was later bitten by one.
+Sathya saved her father from the zombies, and Rohit subsequently turned Hitler’s body into a zombie.

+After the flashback ends, the group leaves the house and meets Gopi, the dubbing artist.
+Arumai Nayagam advises Mahesh to propose to Sathya when she is alone, so he does so.
+However, while Mahesh is proposing, Hitler’s zombie army captures Sathya and takes her to Hitler’s residence.
+Gopi tells Mahesh that Hitler believes Sathya to be his wife because she resembles her.
+Mahesh and his friends then devise a plan to rescue her, and they succeed by tricking Hitler’s zombies.
+In the end, Mahesh and Sathya are reunited.